 A fast-running model has been developed to estimate the risk of damage by windborne gravel debris to low-rise buildings in suburban commercial areas.
-The model utilizes a previously developed analytical formulation for debris damage risk (Equation 5-7).
-A detailed physical modeling methodology is used to obtain the information required by the analytical formulation,
+The model utilizes a previously developed analytical Page 5-86

 In the development of the fast-running model, the effects of some variables, such as the detailed configurations and layout of upstream buildings, on the damage probability were averaged over an anticipated range of values since these variables are not specifically modeled in the general model.
 This approach provides averaged, approximate estimates of the damage probability as far as these variables are concerned.
 There exists propagated variability about the average resulting from such simplifications, which is undetermined at this time.
 The lack of analysis of this uncertainty remains to be a current model limitation.